• Skip to primary navigation

 So if you’re vegan, you are not missing out!
 Especially since that one got crispier on top from baking, which I loved.

 This quinoa pizza casserole is perfect for when you have leftover cooked quinoa.
-You’ll need 3 1/2 cups cooked quinoa so it can really help get rid of those leftovers.
+You’ll need 3 1/2 cups of cooked quinoa, so it can really help get rid of those leftovers.

 If a casserole’s not your thing, you have to check out my Mini Pizza Quinoa Bites!